 Some aspects of architecture held "I can do no other" for me, but not more than 3%.
 The rest was drudgery.

 - 2. When you find your "I can do no other" then even teaching it, mentoring someone to do it, someone who has talent and that magical piece, will make you come alive...

 I left architecture in 1988... and haven't missed it.
 Not at all.
 That should tell you something.

-And if you are interested what was the 3% in architecture that supported me for 22 years so my spirit didn’t die was being fascinated with the invisible part of architecture, the inner dynamic of spaces.
+And if you are interested what was the 3% in architecture that supported me for 22 years so my spirit didn't die was being fascinated with the invisible part of architecture, it was the inner dynamic of spaces.

 Inner patterns, you could say.
-And little by little, with lots of wild turns, today I get to spend 50% of my time being engaged, examining, pondering, and discovering these inner patterns, with inner dynamic.
+And little by little, with lots of wild turns, today I get to spend 50% of my time being engaged, examining, pondering, and discovering these inner patterns, inner dynamic.